2016 NBA Finals: Regular season series

 The Warriors won the regular season series 2–0.

+The Warriors defeated the Cavaliers 89–83 on Christmas 2015, in a low-scoring, NBA Finals rematch.
+Draymond Green led with 22 points and 15 rebounds, while Stephen Curry added 19 points despite calf issues.
+LeBron James led Cleveland with 25 points, but the Cavs shot just 5-of-30 from 3-point range.
+By their 2015 meeting, Kyrie Irving and Kevin Love had recovered from their injuries that plagued them in the 2015 Finals.
+Their next match-up came during a 132–98 Warriors blow out win at Quicken Loans Arena on January 18, 2016.
+Just a few days later, head coach David Blatt was fired by general manager David Griffin, despite the team having the best record in the Eastern Conference, and assistant Tyronn Lue took over for the remainder of the season.

 Series summary

 For the first time since 2004, a new scheduling format was instituted for the Finals.
 In the previous years, the Finals were played in a Thursday–Sunday–Tuesday scheme.
 However, the league changed its scheduling to ensure an extra day off for both teams when traveling between the two cities.
 This, along with the designated travel day, took place after Games 2, 4, 5, and 6 in subsequent finals.
 This scheduling change was necessary as a result of the National Hockey League instituting a new scheduling format for its championship series that went into effect beginning in 2016.